Halo Logo

 Be courteous and helpful to clients, staff, and members of the public alike.

-No alcohol or non-prescriptive drugs before or during our employment.
+No alcohol or non-prescriptive drugs before or during your employment.

 All non-work-related phone calls and conversations to be conducted during breaks.